 Artstor Awarded IMLS Grant for DPLA Museum Hub

-Artstor will work in collaboration with DPLA, the El Paso Museum of Art, the Museo de Arte de Ponce in Puerto Rico, the Philadelphia Museum of Art, and the Staten Island Museum.
-The project will lower barriers to museum contributions to the DPLA by making Artstor’s existing Shared Shelf software (a cloud-based cataloging and asset management service in use in more than 100 institutions across the country) available to museums for contributing to large scale aggregations such as DPLA; providing enhanced metadata migration tools; creating intellectual property rights decision support tools, and providing a capacity for contributions that meet DPLA requirements to be channeled to DPLA’s harvesting services.
+Artstor will work in collaboration with DPLA, the El Paso Museum of Art, the Museo de Arte de Ponce, the Philadelphia Museum of Art, and the Staten Island Museum.
+The project will lower barriers to museum contributions to the DPLA by making Shared Shelf, Artstor’s cloud-based cataloging and asset management service, available to museums for contributing to large scale aggregations such as DPLA; providing enhanced metadata migration tools; creating intellectual property rights decision support tools, and providing a capacity for contributions that meet DPLA requirements to be channeled to DPLA’s harvesting services.
 When complete, the service will improve the discoverability of museum collections and support an efficient network for unrestricted open access for discovering museum content via the DPLA.
 In addition to serving public and research library users by making available difficult-to-access collections on a shared national platform, this channel should increase access to images of museum collections for K-12 education as they become increasingly reliant on multimedia learning materials.

 “The tools Artstor will implement have significant potential for helping museums to contribute digital image collections for open public access, especially small museums and museums with limited resources,” said Erin Coburn, Erin Coburn, Digital Strategy Consultant for Museums and former Chief Officer of Digital Media at the Metropolitan Museum of Art.